Polydontomyia curvipes

 Habitat

-Larval consists of eutrophic aquatic environments including stagnant ponds, marshes, and polluted water bodies where decomposing matter accumulates. are found in riparian and wetland-edge habitats, often resting on emergent vegetation or bare ground near breeding sites.
+Larval consists of eutrophic aquatic environments including stagnant ponds, marshes, and polluted water bodies where decomposing organic matter accumulates. are found in riparian and wetland-edge habitats, often resting on emergent vegetation or bare ground near breeding sites.

 Distribution